 Star temperature (ref) Star radiance Star radius (ref) Distance Irradiance at normal incidence Irradiance at 50° incidence

-On a side note, an insolation of 1600 watts per square meter is a little bit on the hot side, but could be habitable.
+Side note: an insolation of 1600 watts per square meter is a little bit on the hot side, but could be habitable.
 However the planet would most likely not have large ice sheets under these conditions.
 For comparison, the earth gets 1367 W/m² from our sun.

-Albedo of snow-ice Lambertian BRDF
+Albedo of snow-ice (possibly dirty) Lambertian BRDF

 Plugging in the values yields